nrinaudo/nrinaudo.github.com/_articles/pl/type_checking.md

 This feels a little disappointing, however: it's still perfectly possible to represent ill-typed programs.
 We can still write `nonsense`, it's just that we now have a validation function to tell us we shouldn't.

-It would be much better if we could somehow represent programs in a way that made illegal expressions impossible - in which adding a number and a boolean did not merely cause `typecheck` to grumble, but was a notion that simply could not exist.
+It would be much better if we could somehow represent programs in a way that made illegal expressions impossible - in which adding a number and a boolean did not merely cause `typeCheck` to grumble, but was a notion that simply could not exist.

 We'll tackle this and typed ASTs next.
 This is likely to keep us busy for a little while, as it's rather harder than anything we've done so far.
 But it's definitely worth it and quite a bit of fun!